Charles Howard Hinton: Life

 Hinton's father, James Hinton, was a surgeon and advocate of polygamy.
-Charles Hinton was born in the United Kingdom.
+Charles Hinton was born in England.
 His siblings included the costume designer Ada Nettleship (1856 – 1932).

 Hinton taught at Cheltenham College while he studied at Balliol College, Oxford, where he obtained his B.A. in 1877.
 From 1880 to 1886, he taught at Uppingham School in Rutland, where Howard Candler, a friend of Edwin Abbott Abbott's, also taught.
 Hinton also received his M.A. from Oxford in 1886.

-In 1880 Hinton married Mary Ellen, daughter of Mary Everest Boole and George Boole, the founder of mathematical logic.
-The couple had four children: George (1882–1943), Eric (*1884), William (1886–1909) and Sebastian (1887–1923) (inventor of the jungle gym and father of William and Joan Hinton).
+In 1880, Hinton married Mary Ellen Boole, daughter of Mary Everest Boole and George Boole, the founder of mathematical logic.
+The couple had four children: George (1882–1943), Eric (born 1884), William (1886–1909) and Sebastian (1887–1923) (inventor of the jungle gym and father of William and Joan Hinton).

-In 1883 he went through a marriage ceremony with Maud Florence, by whom he had had twin children, under the assumed identity of John Weldon.
+In 1883, he went through a marriage ceremony with Maud Florence Weldon, by whom he had had twin children, under the assumed identity of John Weldon.
 He was subsequently convicted of bigamy and spent three days in prison, losing his job at Uppingham.
 His father James Hinton was a radical advocate of polygamous relationships, and according to Charles' mother James had once remarked to her: "Christ was the saviour of Men but I am the saviour of Women and I don't envy him a bit."

-In 1887 Charles moved with Mary Ellen to Japan to work in a mission before accepting a job as headmaster of the Victoria Public School.
-In 1893 he sailed to the United States on the SS Tacoma to take up a post at Princeton University as an instructor in mathematics.
+In 1887, Charles moved with Mary Ellen to Japan to work in a mission before accepting a job as headmaster of the Victoria Public School.
+In 1893, he sailed to the United States on the SS Tacoma to take up a post at Princeton University as an instructor in mathematics.

 In 1897, he designed a gunpowder-powered baseball pitching machine for the Princeton baseball team's batting practice.
 The machine was versatile, capable of variable speeds with an adjustable breech size, and firing curve balls by the use of two rubber-coated steel fingers at the muzzle of the pitcher.
 He successfully introduced the machine to the University of Minnesota, where Hinton worked as an assistant professor until 1900, when he resigned to move to the U.S. Naval Observatory in Washington, D.C.

 At the end of his life, Hinton worked as an examiner of chemical patents for the United States Patent Office.
 At age 54, he died unexpectedly of a cerebral hemorrhage on 30 April 1907 in Washington, D.C.
 After Hinton's sudden death his wife, Mary Ellen, committed suicide, also in Washington, D.C., in May 1908.